Chololazaro/Fall-2015/README.md

 # Fall-2015 - CSCE 444
 Howdy!
-My Name is Lazaro Hernandez
+My Name is Lazaro Hernandez.
+Class of 2015